 \textbf{Bulk load.} The bulk load consists of the construction of bottom layer and top layer.
 The bottom layer is constructed in $O(n)$ time by integrating a linear segmentation algorithm with the efficient model training algorithm, OETA.
 In the top layer, LM avoids complex approximation fitting, thus ensuring that the construction time overhead is $O(m)$ ($m$ is the number of segments, less than the data size).
 So the total complexity of bulk load is $O(n)$.

-\textbf{Updates.} LMIndex accumulates modifications in an update absorber and triggers Structure Modification Operation (SMO) once a predefined threshold is reached.
-At the bottom layer, SMO resembles bulk loading but retrains only on the affected local data.
-At the top layer, SMO incurs an $O(1)$ cost, contributing marginally to the overall SMO time.
+\textbf{Updates.} To handle dynamic workloads, the framework temporarily buffers incoming modifications locally within the segment before triggering a Structural Modification Operation (SMO) upon reaching a predefined capacity.
+At the bottom layer, this SMO functions similarly to localized bulk loading, retraining exclusively on the affected segment data to preserve error bounds.
+Meanwhile, at the top layer LM, the SMO incurs a theoretical $O(1)$ cost, adding only a marginal overhead to the overall update time.

 \textbf{Stability.} Many learned indexes degrade after updates because structural changes disrupt query performance.
 LMIndex maintains stability by ensuring that the post-update structure resembles that of a freshly bulk-loaded index on the current data.